adc0032/ensleycochrist/aboutus.md

 ---
 layout: page
-title: About us
+title: About Us
 subtitle: First Black Church of Christ in Birmingham, AL
 ---

 ## History of the Ensley Church of Christ
 The **Ensley Church of Christ (ECOC)** was established in the 1930's by the late [Evangelist Marshall Keeble](https://www.jacksonst.org/marshall-keeble/) responsible for the rise of Black Churches of Christ in the South.

-Our congregation is one of the earliest African American Churches of Christ in Alabama and the *first African American Church of Christ in Birmingham*.
+Our congregation is one of the earliest African American Churches of Christ in Alabama *and the first African American Church of Christ in Birmingham*.
 ECOC is the seed for all African American Churches of Christ in Birmingham.
 We are a viable, progressive, and spiritual Birmingham 501(c)(3) non-profit organization.

 We are located at **1001 Dugan Avenue, Birmingham, AL 35214**

 ## Mission Statement of the Ensley Church of Christ
-Here at the Ensley Church of Christ, our vision is to reach more people for Christ with Luke 4:18 as our mission statement:
+Here at the Ensley Church of Christ, our vision is to reach more people for Christ with **Luke 4:18** as our mission statement:
-"The Spirit of the Lord is upon me, because he anoited me to preach good tidings to the poor: He hath sent me to proclaim release to the captives, and recovering of sight to the blind, to set at liberty them that are bruised."
+*"The Spirit of the Lord is upon me, because he anoited me to preach good tidings to the poor: He hath sent me to proclaim release to the captives, and recovering of sight to the blind, to set at liberty them that are bruised."*

 ## Leadership